Assam guv apprised of steps taken to enhance B'desh-Assam

 India's High Commissioner to Bangladesh Riva Ganguly Das called on Assam Governor Jagdish Mukhi and apprised him of the various steps taken by the Centre to enhance bilateral relations with special reference to Assam.
 The high commissioner who is here to attend the ongoing India-Bangladesh Stakeholders' Meet, met the governor on Wednesday night.

-They also discussed about steps that would ensure dividends in view of Act East Policy and intensifying trade activities through Assam, the release added..
+They also discussed steps that would be mutually beneficial in view of India's Act East Policy and intensify trade activities through Assam, the release added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)